neurodebian/neurodebian/sphinx/index.rst

 .. include:: sources_lists

 .. note::
+  Thanks to the Department of Experimental Psychology at the University of Mageburg, and the Department of Psychological and Brain Sciences at Dartmouth College for hosting a mirror.

   If your are interested in mirroring the repository, please see the :ref:`faq`.

 Once this is done, you have to update the package index.
 Use your favorite